 Work Environment and Physical Requirements

 Work is performed in a normal office environment.
 Exposure to computers occurs on a regular basis.
 Light physical exertion is required.
 May be required to work nights and weekends periodically.

-Bachelor’s degree in Business Administration, Education or related field.
-Relevant experience may substitute for the degree requirement on a year-for-year basis.
+Bachelor’s degree in communication, marketing, education or other related field.
+Relevant experience may substitute for the degree requirement on a year-by-year basis.

 Knowledge of scholarship and financial aid processes and regulations.

 Skill in effectively communicating both in written and oral form.

 Skill in facilitating committee work to achieve desired outcomes.

 Skill in operating and proficiency with computer and various software programs.

 Ability to effectively solve problems that involve competing viewpoints.